babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Fish_Operator.md

 This will not compile though as Swift treats `() -> A` and `(()) -> A` as different types.
 And even if it would treat them the same the final function that would be created by this chain will have signature `() -> Void?` which is not the same as `() -> Void`.

-To solve that we can introduce few overload of `>=>` operator to handle these special cases:
+To solve that we can introduce few overloads of `>=>` operator to handle these special cases:

 ```swift
 public func >=> <A, B>(lhs: @escaping () -> A?, rhs: @escaping (A) -> B?) -> () -> B? {